 Vevey’s literary and artistic associations don’t end with Edward Lear.
 Its location on the shores of Lake Geneva and Alpine views have attracted W M Thackeray, Graham Greene and Charlie Chaplin to name but a few.

-Nowadays, Vevey is more well-known as the headquarters for Nestlé, who have been in town since 1814.
+Nowadays, Vevey is more well-known as the headquarters for Nestlé, who has been in town since 1814.
 Don’t miss the gigantic fork poking out of the water in front of its museum, the Alimentarium.

 I thought that Vevey was special.
 It’s a small, friendly, laid-back town which also had a great local lakeside market.

 My motivation for visiting the town was Images Vevey, an outdoor photography festival.
 Every other year, Vevey becomes an outdoor art gallery with works showcasing national and international artists, displayed throughout the town.